Mrs Alex Jack

 The Parish Council is elected every four years (the last was in 2011, the next in May 2015).
 Up to eight councillors are elected for Cliffe Village ward and eight from the Cliffe Woods ward.
 If there are vacancies and no nominations, the parish can co-opt additional councillors to make up the numbers.

-The full Parish Council meets in public on most first Thursdays of the month, alternately in Cliffe Memorial Hall (Small Hall) and Cliffe Woods Primary School - see meetings for details.
+The full Parish Council meets in public on most first Thursdays of the month, alternately in Cliffe Memorial Hall (Small Hall) and Cliffe Woods Emmanuel Centre - see meetings for details.

 The Parish keep in contact with residents via the Cliffe Clarion, current and past editions are stored here.